bitkarrot/esplora/README.md

 # Note:
-To run on netlify you need to have the netlify.toml
+- To run on netlify you need to have the netlify.toml
+- Also remember to set the environment variables on the netlify instance from hkconfig.env

 # Esplora Block Explorer